commercelayer/commercelayer-cli-plugin-seeder/README.md

   ID  the unique id of the order

 OPTIONS
+  -b, --businessModel=single_sku|multi_market|custom  [default: single_sku] the kind of business model you want to
+                                                      import

-  -b, --businessModel=single_sku|custom  [default: single_sku] the kind of business model you want to import -k, --keep                             keep existing resources without updating them -n, --name=name                        the name of the business model file to use -o, --organization=organization        (required) the slug of your organization -u, --url=url                          [default: https://data.commercelayer.app/seeder] seeder data URL
+  -k, --keep                                          keep existing resources without updating them

+  -n, --name=name                                     the name of the business model file to use

+  -o, --organization=organization                     (required) the slug of your organization

+  -u, --url=url                                       [default: https://data.commercelayer.app/seeder] seeder data URL

 ALIASES
   $ commercelayer seed